courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 JOIN mobile ON l.userid=mobile.userid AND mobile.count > web.count;
 ```

-6. You would like to determine each user's most communicated with user.
-For each user, determine the user they exchange the most messages with (outgoing plus incoming).
+_6. You would like to determine each user's most communicated with user.
+For each user, determine the user they exchange the most messages with (outgoing plus incoming)._

 ```sql
 CREATE TABLE msg_cnt AS